Latest video, experimental sequel to the MXP mods:

 Add Heatsink-Side Cooling

-To identify the overheating VRM components, I removed the heatsink the put a small heatsink on the CPU to expose the surrounding VRM for thermal imagery.
+To identify the overheating VRM components, I removed the laptop’s heatsink and put a small heatsink block on the CPU to expose the surrounding VRM for thermal imagery.
 These components get very hot even when the CPU is under little load.